 Where to stay

-21c Museum Hotel This new 104-room hotel features clean lines and contemporary art in the guest rooms and the public spaces (including a chandelier layered with hair in the lobby).
+21c Museum Hotel This 104-room hotel features clean lines and contemporary art in the guest rooms and the public spaces (including a chandelier layered with hair in the lobby).
 High ceilings and large windows give guest rooms an airy feel.
-From $179.
-(479) 286-6500; 21cmuseumhotels.com/bentonville
+21cmuseumhotels.com/bentonville

 What to do

-Arkansas River Trail The 34-mile loop crosses Big Dam Bridge.
-At more than 4,000 feet, it’s one of the longest pedestrian and bicycle-only bridges in North America. arkansasrivertrail.org
+Arkansas River Trail A 15 mile loop begins at the Clinton Bridge and crosses Big Dam Bridge.
+At more than 4,000 feet, Big Dam is one of the longest pedestrian and bicycle-only bridges in North America. arkansasrivertrail.org

 Where to eat